 The Congrats Crowd

-For some reason, starting your SMS marketing text with “Congratulations” or “Congrats” is not in violation of the 2003 spam act, even though it is very misleading.
+For some reason, starting your SMS marketing text with “Congratulations” or “Congrats” is not violating the 2003 spam act, even though it is very misleading.
 Especially when it is followed by “Text this number to see what you have won.”

 Setting Up a Wishlist

-The Steam gaming platform has its flaws, especially when it comes to letting indie developers post any old rubbish and call it a game.
+The Steam gaming platform has flaws, especially when letting indie developers post any old rubbish and call it a game.
 However, the best thing they do, and something that Microsoft and Sony could learn from, is their wish list.
-You see a game on Steam, and you click to put it in your wish list for later.
+You see a game on Steam and click to put it on your wish list for later.

 It is similar to the Amazon “Save for Later” functionality, except that whenever your game has a new piece of DLC, or has a price drop, Steam emails you and lets you know.
 It is brilliant, and it is only a shame they do not do it with business SMS messages too.

-Precious few companies do this sort of thing because it takes a fair amount of processing power to achieve the desired result.
-But, these days with Cloud computing, you can move mountains and get the click-through numbers you desire.
+Few companies do this because it takes a fair amount of processing power to achieve the desired result.
+But, these days, with Cloud computing, you can move mountains and get the click-through numbers you desire.